CT5555/CT5555-Endless-Sky-Mods-by-ThisIsKKO/readme.txt

 --EVENTS.TXT/POWER.TXT--
 Events.txt handles the multiple fuel consumption scenarios of different generators alone or together.
-If you have 2 different "Diesel Generators" for example, that consumes "4 and 7 fuel canisters" each, normally you need to make 2 different events where "Diesel Generator-A" will eat up 4 while "Diesel Generator-B" will eat up "7 fuel canisters" every time you land and take off.
+If you have 2 different "Diesel Generators" for example, they consumes "4 and 7 fuel canisters" each, normally you would need to make 2 different events where "Diesel Generator-A" will eat up 4 while "Diesel Generator-B" will eat up "7 fuel canisters" every time you land and take off.
 However when you install them both, you need to make a specific event where it requires both as outfits and will eat up 11 fuel canisters.
 Otherwise, you will end up consuming total value of 7 for both of the generators.
 Installing